GitauHarrison/notes/databases/access_postgresql/psql.md

 $ sudo -u postgres psql
 ```

 We are using the default `postgres` user to access PostgreSQL terminal.
-You will be asked to provide a password to continue since you are using the `sudo` command.
-When you do so, your terminal will change to this:
+We will be asked to provide a password to continue since we are using the `sudo` command.
+When we do so, our terminal will change to this:

 ```python
 psql (14.4 (Ubuntu 14.4-1.pgdg20.04+1))